Gran Turismo 4: Gameplay

 Players accumulate points by winning races in the normal first-person driving mode, called A-Spec mode.
 Each race event can yield up to a maximum of 200 A-Spec points.
 Generally, a win using a car with less of an advantage over the AI opponents is worth more points.
 Points can only be won once, so to win further points from a previously won event, it must be re-won using a car with less of an advantage over the AI.
-There are also the 34 Missions which can yield 250 points each.
-Despite this, A-Spec points are experience points, not money.
+There are also 34 "Driving Missions" which yield 250 points each.
+Despite this, A-Spec points are experience points as opposed to currency.

 The new B-Spec mode puts players in the place of a racing crew chief: telling the driver how aggressively to drive, when to pass, and mandating pit stops (by monitoring tire wear and fuel level).
 The speed of the time in the race can be increased up to 3×, allowing for Endurance races to be completed in less time than would take in A-Spec mode.
 The 3× feature, however, must be turned on after every pit stop because it resets to normal time.
 The game manual says that the player may speed up B-Spec mode by up to 5×, but this is believed to be a typo.
 B-Spec points are given out for each race completed in B-Spec mode.
 This increases the skill level of the AI driver in the categories of vehicle skill, course skill, and battle skill.
 Players can thereby use B-Spec mode in harder races as the game progresses, but this mode cannot be used on wet, dirt, and snow courses.